TrxAVR

 Glenn, Chris and Geratd have developed this I2C driven display as a direct replacement

 for the expensive EA TFT colour display.
-Gerard has done a mgnificant job on the
+Gerard has done a mgnificant job on

 programming.
 Design for a production board is underway.